Thread Pitch Identifier Skip to main content

 Count the threads per inch (TPI) using a thread pitch gauge or by counting threads over one inch with a scale.
 For metric threads, measure the distance between adjacent thread crests in millimeters.
 If you don't have a gauge, the calculator accepts approximate values and uses fuzzy matching.

-4. Indicate External or Internal
+4. Mind External vs Internal Measurements

 5. Review Matches